dxs-0/RNJ/docs/documentation.md

 The infrastructure flow is loosely coupled with a few manual tasks (Terraform, Ansible, and secrets integration to GitHub Actions), while the rest is handled by CI/CD pipelines.
 It follows a GitLab branching strategy where changes are made to the Testing branch and then deployed on Main.

 Since AWS free tier is in use, the deployment is minimal.
 However, this is merely a testbed for future deployment of a more complex and scalable application.
 With this in mind, some of the files reference locations on localhost, which should be changed to S3 storage.
-Further improvements include:
+Future improvements include:

 - **TLS via Let's Encrypt**: Implementing TLS certificates for secure communication using Let's Encrypt.
 - **HTTPS Support**: Enabling HTTPS support for secure web traffic.